rittermod/FS25_AdjustStorageCapacity/README.md

 Supports multiplayer with a permission system - server admins can modify any storage or vehicle, while farm managers can adjust their own farm's facilities and vehicles.

+> [!WARNING]
+> This is an alpha release (early release).
+Both singleplayer and multiplayer functionality are tested, but there are probably some bugs not found.
+Please report any issues on [GitHub](https://github.com/rittermod/FS25_AdjustStorageCapacity/issues) or [Discord](https://discord.gg/KXFevNjknB).

 > **Note:** Only bulk storage is supported.
 No pallets, big bags, or terrain heap-based storage like bunker silos.

-**Alpha Version:** This is an early release.
-Please report any issues on GitHub or Discord.

 ## Features